 4 Advanced Twitter Tips For Advisors – From marketing consultant Marie Swift’s “Marketing Maven” blog on Financial Planning, this article provides some great tips to advisors who are trying to get more value out of Twitter (and are good to bear in mind even if you’re getting started).
 Swift’s first suggestion is to master the “humble brag” – learn how to share information about your business and links to your site in a manner that promotes your value without being too pushy, and include some other content from credible sites too, as it shows you can be a good resource and there’s nothing wrong with being known by the ‘good company’ you keep with other sites.
 Second, learn how to nurture leads by getting incremental bits of additional buy-in; tweets can lead to free webinars or white paper downloads, which in turn lead to more sharing, which ultimately leads to a call to action to take a step towards becoming a new client; however, make sure you have a way to capture the visitor’s information (typically by offering to share something for free in exchange) or you can’t build the prospective client pipeline!
 Third, looks at using advertising services that can customize the content people see on your site based on what they’ve already visited (though Swift doesn’t recommend a specific service for doing this).
 Finally, make sure that you connect all your social media accounts together – Twitter, LinkedIn, About.me, Google+, YouTube channel, etc. – so you can benefit from some cross-pollination as well!

-Pinterest And Financial Services – From the blog of social media consultant Amy McIlwain, this article discusses the somewhat lesser known fifth player of the social media line-up: Pinterest.
+Pinterest And Financial Services (this article is no longer available) – From the blog of social media consultant Amy McIlwain, this article discusses the somewhat lesser known fifth player of the social media line-up: Pinterest.
 While the site lags the usage of the other four big all-stars – Facebook, Twitter, LinkedIn, and YouTube – McIlwain suggests that it’s worth considering for some.
 The match to financial services is less clear – as classically, Pinterest has been used as more of a ‘scrapbooking’ site to share images – though Pinterest is particularly used by women, and thus may be of more interest to advisors target certain niches associated with women.
 In fact, even large companies have been moving to Pinterest, as 25% of the Fortune Global 100 companies have Pinterest accounts, the site hit 10 million monthly U.S. visitors faster than any independent site in history, and 28.1% of Pinterest users have annual household income above $100,000.
 So how can you use Pinterest if you want to?
 It’s still an image-sharing site, so you’ll have to get more image-focused in your own content, such as developing infographics (check out this article by Bill Winterberg on how to start making infographics for your advisory firm).
 Pinterest can also be a great way to make a more personal connection, so consider using it to share some of your personal interests, hobbies, aspirations, or values, or share things about your office and staff to help prospective clients connect with them.
 Another option is to use Pinterest to show ideal lifestyles you want to achieve (or that you help your clients achieve, and engage by having them share their own too).
 As with anything else in social media, McIlwain suggests the best approach is to just dive in and start trying it out, and find from there what works best for you.

 21 Things You Need To Know About Self-Publishing 2.0 – From Copyblogger, this article by James Altucher, provides some great insight for anyone who is considering publishing (or especially, self-publishing) a book, as Altucher is someone who has been through the process many times (now releasing his 11th book!) with great success.
 Key tips include: be realistic that you’re not going to make the big dollars from just the book alone, but you can also use that to your advantage by pricing lower and undercutting traditional book sellers; be focused on education, but also be willing to challenge the status quo, be controversial, and polarize, because the reality is that’s how to make a book interesting and not boring like all the others (yes you will upset some, but you will also build more true fans as well); while having a blog is great, be ready to write and guest post on other blogs, to build both audience and relationships, and be engaged on social media; recognize that publishers will get you into bookstores but marketing is still up to you, but if you’re good at it you may not need them for the other stuff you can now do yourself and any stigma associated with self-publishing is vanishing quickly; recognize that you can use outside platforms and build a team to better self-publish your book (you don’t have to do it all yourself, and in fact probably shouldn’t).
 In the end, you still have to create compelling content for a book to really be successful, but there’s a lot you can do to support the credibility and ease the process of producing a book these days, especially going the self-publishing route!